 Horizon Blue Cross Blue Shield Redux

-Subsequently, in 2008, Horizon BCBS again began taking steps toward conversion.
+Subsequently, in 2008, Horizon BCBS once again began taking steps toward conversion.
 In response, NJ Appleseed developed principles to protect the public’s stake in the company.
 The Horizon Watch Coalition, a group of nearly two dozen labor, consumer, small business and social justice groups, including NJ Appleseed and NJ Citizen Action, based its campaign against conversion on those principles.
 To date, Horizon remains a nonprofit insurer.